What percentages were used to calculate the notional return in my tax return?

 Your actual return might be more favourable than the notional return

-We are currently working on a new form that allows you to report the actual return on your assets.
 According to rulings of the Supreme Court (Hoge Raad) (only available in Dutch), we must use your actual return if it is lower than the notional return.
+This allows you to report your actual return to us.

 Is your actual return lower than the notional return we used for Box 3?
 Then you may have to pay less tax or you may get a refund.